RDF Tutorial#

 }

 As you might see the SPARQL query language is for variables case sensitive and making it crucial to have proper standardisation methods in place.
-For example there are no ‘traders’ in the dataset but there are ‘Traders’.
+For example there is no ‘trader’ in the dataset but there is a ‘Trader’.